 I hope all of you African Americans listening to this program understand how that means the Democrat Party sees you.

-In fact, might go so far as to say not about Carville, I don't know, but there might be some other Democrats that wouldn't mind seeing some riots if Obama loses.
+In fact, I might go so far as to say, I'm not about Carville, I don't know, but there might be some on the Democrats that wouldn't mind seeing some riots if Obama loses.

 Nevertheless, that's what they think of you.

-You are going to take this to it's gonna be Rodney King and South Central Los Angeles all over the country.
+It's going to be Rodney King and South Central Los Angeles all over the country.

 So there's a fright factor here.